How Can Kitchens Be Made Safer For Older People?

 Gas hobs are not recommended for accessible kitchens, because the open flame poses too much of a risk.
 Induction hobs which only heat up when a pan is placed on them, as opposed to ceramic hobs, are considered safest.
 For wheelchair users, the hob should be at an accessible height.

 Other useful features to look out for include large visual displays which are easy to read, and large controls sited on the front of the hob, which don’t heat up when the appliance is in use.
-If the user has difficulty manipulating the knobs, then turning devices with large handles can be attached to them to give extra manoeuvrability.
+If the user has difficulty manipulating the knobs, then turning devices with large handles can be attached to them to give extra maneuverability.

 Other appliances